 The Project Site is one of seven Critical Environmental Areas that have been designated in the Village of Mamaroneck due to its drainage patterns into Hommock's Marsh, its location within the 100-year floodplain, and its various ponds and wetlands.
 The project has been carefully designed to respect and protect the environmental features that make it unique and which contribute to its CEA designation.
 On-site ponds and wetlands, which function both as an important flood mitigation device and contribute to the Project Site's drainage system, are well protected under the Proposed Action.
-The proposed infiltration basins, bioretention basins, stone diaphragms, CDS units and drywells would treat water runoff to provide water quality control, which would improve the water quality of the stormwater being discharged into the Hommocks Marsh.
-The 36 acres of protected open space in addition to the 36.8 acres of the golf course to be maintained along the perimeter of the Project Site are also positioned to act as a barrier to the Hommocks Marsh and isolate the disturbance from the proposed development.
+The proposed bioretention basins and stormwater ponds would treat water runoff to provide water quality control, which would improve the water quality of the stormwater being discharged into the Hommocks Marsh.
+The 36 acres of protected open space in addition to the 36.8 acres of the golf course to be maintained along the perimeter of the Project Site are positioned to act as a barrier to these sensitive features and isolate the disturbance from the proposed development.